 - Co-chair of the bipartisan Chesapeake Bay Watershed Caucus

 Next up, the Government By the People Act.
 This act deals more with government technicalities than the environment, however, it’s worth noting because of how much oil companies influence elections, and therefore, policies.
-John’s act works against this kind of influence by encouraging the people’s involvement in supporting campaigns through donation matches for individuals.
+John’s act works against this kind of influence by encouraging people’s involvement in supporting campaigns through donation matches for individuals.
 Lastly, John wrote a bill to promote local action in the Chesapeake Bay cleanup, called Save the Chesapeake Bay Homeowner Act.

 When it comes to the Bay, John is pretty concerned.
 He’s worked hard to educate fellow congresspeople on the matter and gain their attention and support for its restoration.
 He fully supports the “pollution diet” plan from the EPA, which works to reduce runoff from multiple states into the Bay watershed.

-Charles Anthony (R)
+Charles Anthony (R) – Rank: Unknown

-David Lashar (Libertarian)
+David Lashar (Libertarian) – Rank: Unknown

 - Incumbent since 2016